Skip to the main content

 • Strength Required Strength requirements vary

-Creative arts therapists often work standard office hours.
-They work in hospitals, schools, nursing homes, community agencies, and prisons.
-They may work in private practices.
-They may work some evenings or weekends.
+Creative arts therapists’ hours of work can vary, with some working standard office hours and others working evenings or weekends.
+They work in hospitals, schools, continuing care homes, community agencies, and prisons.
+They may also work in private practice.

 Interests & Abilities